South Carolina Law Does Not Permit an Insurer to Seek Contribution for Defense Costs from a Co-Insurer

 An insurer cannot require contribution from a co-insurer for the expenses of an insured’s defense where one insurer denies liability and the other refuses to defend, according to a recent opinion of the Fourth Circuit Court of Appeals, affirming a decision of the U.S. District Court for the District of South Carolina.

 In Auto-Owners Insurance Company v.
 Travelers Casualty and Surety Company of America, Auto-Owners sought a declaratory judgment that Travelers had a duty to defend the insurance companies’ mutually insured client and also sought contribution, recompense for unjust enrichment, and equitable subrogation.
-As you may recall from our August 18, 2014 post, Travelers moved for summary judgment on all claims on the grounds that Auto-Owners could not compel it to19 defend the underlying suit, which the district court awarded.
+As you may recall from our August 18, 2014 post, Travelers moved for summary judgment on all claims on the grounds that Auto-Owners could not compel it to defend the underlying suit, which the district court awarded.

 On appeal, Auto-Owners argued the district court erroneously concluded that its claims failed under South Carolina law.
 The Fourth Circuit disagreed, basing its reasoning primarily on Sloan Construction v.
 Central National Insurance Company of Omaha, 236 S.E.2d 818 (S.C.
 1977), just as the district court had in its order.